Updated May 2, 2022

 With Olympus and the OM 30, it was a bit more complicated.
 The OM 30 had a built-in electronic focus detector (the Honeywell TCL) that was usable with manual focus lenses as well as the 35-70/4 AF Zuiko that also had a built-in EFD which would enable it to offer AF on manual focus Olympus bodies.
 Both were introduced in prototype form at Photokina in Sept.
 1982.
 Again, this was really a test program at best and Olympus was working at it from two directions (AF sensor in the body vs. AF sensor in the lens).
 Come the spring of 1983, the OM 30 was on the shelves and selling for around $500 USD.
 It lasted in stores for about a year and a half at most (B&H dropped it by June 1984).
 But the lens (which was the critical component as far as true AF was concerned, otherwise the OM 30 was just another focus-assist body like all the others at that point) was delayed until the summer of 1985 by which time the body had been discontinued for a year.
 Not exactly a coordinated effort.
 The AF Zuiko sported a very similar profile to the Pentax AF lens, with the motor assembly hanging below the lens barrel (however, there was a provision for powered manual focusing), and required 3 - AAAs along with the 5 - SR44s needed by the OM 30.
 Performance was a non-starter.
 Discombobulated may be the best way to sum up Olympus' approach to AF ;-).
 Their heart was never fully in it, as they felt it was only for consumers, and their future efforts would prove to stay in step with this conviction :-(.

 By the start of 1984 the SLR depression was entering its third year, and the bite was being felt by every manufacturer.
-In late-1983 Ritz Camera had bought up the entire remaining ME F inventory in the US (other retailers such as B&H had already dropped the camera), and was blowing them out with the 35-70/2.8 AF for $630 USD, indicating just how difficult it was to move them by that time.
+By late-1983 Ritz Camera had bought up the entire remaining ME F inventory in the US (other retailers such as B&H had already dropped the camera), and was blowing them out with the 35-70/2.8 AF for $628 USD and with the standard SMC-A 50/1.7 for just $452 USD (that was $50 less than the same lens with an ME super), indicating just how difficult it was to move them by that time.
 By June 1985, the F3AF also was gone from the listings of B&H. But the F3AF faced a far more formidable obstacle than the long-gone ME F and the Olympii by the time the spring of 1985 had rolled around.
 Which leads us to the the most-influential AF SLR of all time, at least as far as its effect on the competition.
 And the beginning of what would turn out to be the final reprieve for 35mm film SLRs.

 Minolta had been even harder hit than Pentax by the post-1980 SLR recession.
 So, it should come as no surprise that they were keen to regain sales momentum.
 The difference was that Minolta wisely decided to bring a fully-mature AF system to market.
 System here refers to not just a body and a lens or two, but a range of lenses covering common focal lengths right off the bat and to be filled out on both ends within a couple of years.
 They were also determined to offer more-consistent AF performance and...(here was the biggie) at a price that would be competitive with traditional MF SLRs.
 These self-imposed requirements meant that Minolta took a different approach to AF than the vast majority of the industry had up to that time.

 The major divergence in philosophy between Minolta and almost all of the others came down to how to implement AF drive.
 From Nikon's first prototype AF lens in 1971 to the introduction of Canon's T80 in April 1985, the prevailing conception (aside from Yashica, with their Contax 137 AF prototype) was to power the AF drive with a motor in the lens.
 This was a very logical conclusion to draw, particularly with the size of electric motors in general during that period.
 But the early 1980's had brought major advances in miniaturization.
 A visual comparison between the 1971 prototype 80/4.5 Nikkor (scroll down to the second-last picture) and the 80/2.8 introduced with the F3AF (which was definitely the most tidy of the AF lenses at the time) shows just how far things had come.
 But the complexity and size of such lenses still extracted penalties in size/weight and cost over standard MF lenses that prevented the widespread acceptance of AF.
 This is where Minolta's history of outside-the-box thinking came to the fore.
 They realized that it was the lenses that would make or break their AF system.
 To be successful in the mass market, they would have to be within spitting distance of their MF ancestors, both in footprint and impact on the wallets of photographers.
 This led Minolta engineers to adopt the same idea as Yashica: why not put the AF drive in the camera body?
 This would allow them to utilize much of their existing lens technology, thus reducing the complexity and cost from motor-in-lens designs.
-The difference was that Minolta actually did it while Yashica's nascent AF program was scuttled for a time after their purchase by Kyocera in 1983 (another casualty to the downturn in the SLR market).
-Initially, this approach worked out splendidly.
+The difference was that Minolta actually did it while Yashica's nascent AF program was scuttled for a time after their purchase by Kyocera in 1983, along with their partner Zeiss' reluctance to develop AF lenses (the Zeiss optical engineers were loath to reduce the precision of their MF lens focus mechanisms to allow for reasonable AF speed).
+Initially, Minolta's approach worked out splendidly.

 The keys to this success were: